Yixin-F/LiLoc/README.md

 ```bash
 rosservice call /liloc/save_session 0.2  # save results of the updated central session
 ```
-###  <strong>Remark 3:</strong> How to set initial pose ?
-Since our code of "pose initailization" is under reconstrucion, you can directly use the "2D pose estimation" or refer to our previous repository named [better_fastlio2](https://github.com/Yixin-F/better_fastlio2) to set the initial pose.
-The reconstructed code will be publicly aviliable as soon as possible.

 ### 1. NCLT dataset
 Download NCLT from [https://robots.engin.umich.edu/nclt/](https://robots.engin.umich.edu/nclt/)